Last updated on January 31, 2023

 Yawgmoth is a midrange deck that aims to assemble their combo with its signature card Yawgmoth, Thran Physician along with their undying creatures.
 Surgical Extraction and Extirpate are key cards against this deck as you need to exile their undying creatures when they hit the graveyard and with their ability on the stack.

-Aside from that, just mill them like you do everyone, but be aware that most lists also run Endurance.
+Aside from that, just mill them like you would others, but be aware that most lists also run Endurance.

 In